-A starting salary determined by the Board of Trustees or subsequent pay increase will be permanent for as long as the teacher remains employed at the Trust.
+A starting salary determine by the governing body or subsequent pay increase will be permanent for as long as the teacher remains employed at the school.

-The Board of Trustees may, if necessary, use its discretion to award a recruitment incentive benefit to secure the candidate of its choice.
+The governing body may, if necessary, use its discretion to award a recruitment incentive benefit to secure the candidate of its choice.

-Pay determinations for existing main pay range teachers, effective from 1 September 2017
+Pay determinations for existing main pay range teachers, effective from 1 September 2018

-The Pay Committee will determine reference points.
-Therefore the pay scale for main pay range teachers in this Trust is:
+The pay committee will determine reference points.
+Therefore, the pay scale for main pay range teachers in this school is:

-Minimum, point I £22,917

-Reference point 2 £24,486

-Reference point 3 £26,454

-Reference point 4 £28,490

-Reference point 5 £30,735

-Maximum, point 6 £33,824
+Minimum, point I£23,720Reference point 2£24,486Reference point 3£26,454Reference point 4£28,490Reference point 5£30,735Maximum, point 6£35,008

-All teachers are given a written statement setting out their salary.
+The Governing Body will ensure that each teacher's salary is reviewed annually, with effect from Ist September and no later than 31st October each year, and that all teachers are given a written statement setting out their salary.
 Reviews may also take place at other times of the year to reflect changes in circumstances as they occur.

-Performance-related pay will form the basis for all pay progression decisions.
-All teachers will be to the Trust's agreed appraisal arrangements and appraisal reports will include a recommendation regarding pay progression where applicable.
+Performance related pay will form the basis for all pay progression decisions.
+All teachers will be to the school's agreed appraisal arrangements and appraisal reports will include a recommendation regarding pay progression where applicable.
 A decision not to recommend pay progression may take place irrespective of whether capability procedures have been activated.